yejiahaoderek/cs124/docs/design.md

   - Function naming conventions
     - `handler+Action` in parent and `on+Action` when passes to child
   - `useState` should begin from hierarchy as low as possible
+  - When nothing is entered in the task input box, clicking on the add button will do nothing
+    - This design helps prevent error of creating empty to-do when user hasn't entered
+  - Once entered `"Edit/Rename" mode` that requires further action: `Done` or `Cancel`, other disturbing operations like `delete`, `deleteAll`, `add new task`, `check/uncheck task`, `Hide/Show` will be **disabled**
+  - Once entered `"DeleteAll" mode` that requires further actions `Confirm deleteAll` or `Cancel`, other disturbing operations like `delete`, `add new task`, `rename/edit`, `check/uncheck task` will be **disabled**

 We kept in mind of these principles as we learned about them which increased our productivity and debug efficiency significantly.
 However, there were a couple of more challenging implementations that took us a while to figure things out:

 - Disable disturbing actions when in `deleteAll` or `Rename` mode
 - Keep with the original to-do text available to be edit when the to-do is tapped (i.e., `Edit/Rename mode`)
 - Support for multiple lists

+## Fifth Iteration Design Process
+We discussed how the users would be able to share lists.
+At first, we put the share button in 'edit mode', next to 'delete selected'.
+Here, the user could multi-select lists to share.
+One problem we discovered in user testing with this was the user couldn't see who the lists were shared with.
+So, we decided to put a share button next to each list.
+Once clicked, a popup would appear so that the user can add and remove people to share the list with.
+This is done via email, so when a user with a verified email address logs in, they can see any lists shared with them.

+We also thought about how users would differentiate which lists were shared or not, and which lists they owned or was shared with them.
+We decided to have 2 icons.
+One icon displays which lists the user owns.
+If it is dark blue, the list is not shared with anyone.
+Once it is shared, the icon turns green.
+The second icon shows that a list is shared with the user.
+We decided to make this icon blue so that there is also color differentiation between the icons.

+We also discussed the rules of sharing.
+We decided that if someone is not the owner (the person who created the list), they cannot delete or share the list, but they can edit its contents.
+We thought about how to display that the list cannot be deleted or shared.
+We considered not displaying such lists in 'edit mode', but thought this might confuse users.
+We decided that users who do not have the right permissions cannot select such lists to delete or share them.

+## Fifth Iteration User Testing
+We asked 2 participants to test our design of the sharing function of our app.
+They were able to find the share function easily and understood how it was supposed to work.
+However, they both commented on how they could not see who a list was shared with, nor could they remove people.
+We realized this was a major problem and updated our design.
+Afterward, we reached out to the participants again to present our new design with a share button next to each list rather than having a multi select.
+They recognized what the sharing button meant and used it as we intended.
+Afterward we asked them which design they preferred.
+They both preferred the share button next to each list.
+Then we asked whether they would use the multi-select option, even if it did not display who it was shared with (because each list might have different people it is shared with, and we felt the display would be too much to show each list's shared with emails).
+They both said they would not use it very often if they can tap a list and share it that way.
+So, we decided not to include that option in our final design.